leestott/Beats/README.md

 **Web App**
 - Html5/JS app with responsive UI using Azure Website

-**Windows Phone Client + Band SDK**
-- Band on the Run Client - This is a test app for Windows Phone and Azure Event Hub - good learning resource

 **Manifold.JS**
 - Manifold JS building cross platform Web App